parrowbsn/Labdfirs/README.md

 Support

-For any issues, contact the owner on Telegram: Harhsu_Raven.
+For any issues, contact the owner on Telegram: https://t.me/Harhsu_Raven .

 ---